La sortie de théâtre, Jean-Georges Béraud

 The demand for opera has changed a lot: until a few decades ago people went to the opera knowing they were going to listen to an orchestra conducted by a particular director and sung by varyingly competent singers who were varyingly famous.
 Ah yes, there would be varyingly attractive sets (daring perspectives, bold reconstructions, charming lights) and varyingly “rich” costumes.
 And the stage director?
 Well, he would tell the singers where to stand and how to move.
 Traffic control, almost nothing else.

-There have been exceptions like Luchino Visconti (who was from the movie industry) or Strehler (from the theatre), who freed the opera of the second half of 20th century from its 19th-century legacies (painted canvas, papier-mâché, warehouse equipment, conventional environments), while others (Pizzi, Zeffirelli and, in his own way, Ronconi) brought opera back to the grand dimensions of its exterior magnificence, but rendered it partly elitist and impervious to the demands of contemporariness.
+There have been exceptions like Luchino Visconti (who was from the movie industry) or Strehler (from the theater), who freed the opera of the second half of 20th century from its 19th-century legacies (painted canvas, papier-mâché, warehouse equipment, conventional environments), while others (Pizzi, Zeffirelli and, in his own way, Ronconi) brought opera back to the grand dimensions of its exterior magnificence, but rendered it partly elitist and impervious to the demands of contemporariness.
 In the words of Daniele Abbado: «It is no longer possible to deal with a work of musical theater like an object of the past: this falsely uncritical position aims to keep an idea of ‘tradition’ that is at most consolatory.
 This idea is usually accompanied by the need to express, onstage, sensations of glitz, a wealth of images and materials, often revealing impotence in the narration and the interpretation, which is the same thing».

 Ever since Patrice Chéreau and his “infamous” rereading of Wagner’s Ring for its centenary (Bayreuth, 1976), the stage direction of opera has never been the same.
 All the way to today’s much reviled Regietheater (defined Eurotrash overseas), where sometimes one suspects that the stage director has a kind of oedipal animosity towards both the composer and the librettist.
 But even here it is necessary to distinguish between mock and forced innovations and the search for new connections between music, drama, entertainment and contemporary issues.
-The same thing happened in prose theatre: who would accept a Shakespeare play performed the way they did it sixty years ago?
-Not to mention ballet: the Nutcracker by Mark Morris, Giselle by Mats Ek or Swan Lake by Matthew Bourne (to quote three examples at random) are choreographies that, even without the tutus and pointe dancers, attract masses of theatregoers.
+The same thing happened in prose theater: who would accept a Shakespeare play performed the way they did it sixty years ago?
+Not to mention ballet: the Nutcracker by Mark Morris, Giselle by Mats Ek or Swan Lake by Matthew Bourne (to quote three examples at random) are choreographies that, even without the tutus and pointe dancers, attract masses of theatergoers.

 In fact, the opera audience is changing.
 The old core formed by traditional subscribers is disappearing due to natural causes, but globally a new audience has increased in number, and a lot; this audience enjoys performances through media provided by contemporary technology (television, cinema, internet, digital recordings).

 Starting in the late 19th century, music was no longer played on the piano in the living room but came from music-making boxes: first, the radio and then the phonograph.
-For over eighty years, we studied to, we raved at and we have been thrilled by the sounds that magically sprang from those grooves.
+For over eighty years, we studied to, we raved at, and we have been thrilled by the sounds that magically sprang from those grooves.

 Until a few decades ago, we only listened to records at home.
 There were a few meager television broadcasts, but the enjoyment of opera was almost exclusively audio.
 For the vast majority of music lovers, Callas, Corelli, Sutherland and Del Monaco were a photograph on the cover of a vinyl record.
 The drama was all and only in the voice.